• Efficient condensed program for busy professionals

 GLOBAL TRADE ACADEMY 2023

 The Global Trade Academy 2023: Review and Reform of Legal Foundations in a Changing Global Trade System will be held March 27-31, 2023.
-Learn more about the Academy by previewing the last years’ brochure here.
+Please find more information including our exciting lineup of speakers here.